bkager/Tiny-node-cookbook/informational-whats-in-node-basics-section.md

 OpenSSL: Open-source cryptographic packae that helps encrypt network communications.
 zlib: A library used for data compression.

-Again, these are all components that just work without you needing to worry about them!
-If you're curious, though, there are some links in "Resources" at the bottom of the page with more details.
+Again, these are all components that just work without you needing to worry about them.

 ## Node Provides